Fithos/tgp/README.md

 #### Coarse-grained Tasks

 This tool finds classes containing only coarse-grained tasks based on user-defined thresholds.
-The tool then associates to each class the average granularity, the average number of context-switches and the average CPU utilization (both user and kernel components) occurring during its tasks execution.
+The tool then associates to each class the average granularity, the average number of context-switches, the average CPU utilization (both user and kernel components), both occurring during its tasks execution, and the increase/decrease of its number of context-switches compared to the average number of context-switches occurring while non-coarse-grained classes' tasks are executing.

 To run this tool, enter the following command: